The Background Eraser tool is an old feature that hasn’t been updated in a long while.

 At the bottom of the Layers panel, click on the Layer Mask icon to create a Layer Mask with the selection.

-Compared to using the Background Eraser Tool, the whole process of using the Quick Selection tool and the Layer Mask is easier, faster, and with better results.
+Compared to the Background Eraser Tool, the Quick Selection tool and the Layer Mask process is easier, faster, and with better results.

 Although Photoshop CS6 doesn’t have the Select and Mask workspace, it still has the Refine Edge dialog box that you can access on the Options bar.